-The Campus Title IX Coordinator or Sexual Assault Victim's Advocate can assist you in notifying the police if you choose.
+The campus Title IX Coordinator or Sexual Assault Victim's Advocate can assist you in notifying the police if you choose.

-Criminal: Reporting to University Police and/or local police is an option at any time.
+Criminal: Reporting to university police and/or local police is an option at any time.
 If you choose not to report to the police immediately following an incident, you can still make the report at a later time.
 However, with the passage of time, the ability to gather evidence to assist with criminal prosecution may be limited.
 Depending on the circumstances, the police may be able to obtain a criminal restraining order on your behalf.

-Administrative: You may report to the Campus Title IX Coordinator, who will provide you with written and verbal information regarding applicable University complaint procedures for investigating and addressing the incident.
+Administrative: You may report to the campus Title IX Coordinator, who will provide you with written and verbal information regarding applicable University complaint procedures for investigating and addressing the incident.
 The Title IX Coordinator will also provide you with information regarding resources available to you, as well as information regarding your rights and options.
 Contact information for the Title IX Coordinator is listed above.

-The Campus Title IX Coordinator will also discuss with you any reasonable interim remedies the University may offer prior to conclusion of an investigation or potential disciplinary action to reduce or eliminate negative impact on you and provide you with available assistance.
-Examples include: adjustment to work assignments, course schedules or supervisory reporting relationship; requiring the Respondent to move from University-owned or affiliated housing; immediately prohibiting the Respondent from coming to the University; or prohibiting the Respondent from contacting the parties involved in the reported incident.
-These options may be available to you whether or not you choose to report the incident to Campus police or law enforcement.
-The Title IX Coordinator remains available to assist you and provide you with reasonable remedies requested by you throughout the reporting, investigative, and disciplinary processes, and thereafter.
+The campus Title IX Coordinator will also discuss with you any reasonable Supportive Measures the campus may offer prior to conclusion of an investigation to reduce or eliminate negative impact on you and provide you with available assistance.
+Examples include: adjustment to work assignments, housing locations, course schedules or supervisory reporting relationship; mutual restrictions on contact between you and the Respondent; leaves of absence; or campus escorts.
+These options may be available to you whether or not you choose to report the incident to campus police or law enforcement.
+The Title IX Coordinator remains available to assist you and provide you with reasonable Supportive Measures requested by you throughout the reporting, investigative, and disciplinary processes, and thereafter.

-If it is determined that University policy3 was violated, the Respondent will be subject to discipline, up to and including dismissal from University employment or expulsion from the University.
-You are entitled to be accompanied to any related meeting or proceeding by an advisor of your choice, including a Sexual Assault Victim's Advocate or domestic violence counselor.
+If it is determined that University policy4 was violated, the Respondent may be subject to discipline, up to and including dismissal from University employment or expulsion from the University.
+You are entitled to be accompanied to any related meeting or proceeding by an Advisor of your choice, including a Sexual Assault Victim's Advocate or domestic violence counselor.
 However, if you do not wish to participate in an investigation or hearing process, you have the right to decline to do so.
+Please know if you choose not to participate in the process, the University's ability to take action may be limited.